 Carnarvon Gorge has always been on our ‘bucket list’.
 Our first visit was back in 2017 and prior to Brenden’s knee replacement so he missed a lot of the walks.
 So we were excited to finally get the chance to visit for a second time and this time we got to share the experience with some close friends.

 Carnarvon Gorge is located within the Carnarvon National Park in Central Queensland.
 The park was gazetted in 1932 and covers an immense area of 298,000 hectares.
 It is about a 740 kilometre drive north-west of Brisbane.
-We took a leisurely two days to drive there from the Gold Coast with stop-overs in Warra and Injune.

 The main reason that people visit Carnarvon Gorge is to bush walk and enjoy the peace and quiet and the spectacular scenery that abounds here.

 Once again we chose to stay at Sandstone Park.
 A few things have changed since our first visit, but what hasn’t changed is the absolutely spectacular views from pretty much every site.